 Clinical Depression can feel so heavy that it leads individuals to take their own life, yes, suicide.

-We understand this.
-We will have periods of depression in our lives and that there’s depression in children and adults.
+We understand that we will have periods of depression in our lives and that there’s depression in children and adults.

 Our intention in writing this article is not to speak to you about the terrible effects of people with depression and the many mood disorders.
 These things are covered in great detail on thousands of other websites.